This is a universal narrative, in my opinion.

 OK, maybe this is worst case scenario, but I swear it always happens to me.

 That’s why Brad Griffith created Gametime, a nifty mobile tool that keeps all of that buying, selling and printing mess behind a screen.
-The tool has launched in 35 cities and continues to grow.
+The tool has launched in 35 cities — in fact, I used it to scope out tickets for the College Football National Championship — and it continues to grow.

-The company needs associates in Hawaii, Michigan, New Mexico, Ohio, Oregon, Tennessee, Utah and Washington.
+The company needs associates in Alabama, Alaska, Arizona, Colorado, Hawaii, Michigan, Nebraska, New Mexico, Ohio, Oklahoma, Oregon, Tennessee, Utah, Washington and Wyoming.
+(If you hate the state restrictions, understand them better by reading this.)

 What Does Gametime Fan Happiness Associate Do?